Peugeot Landtrek: Africa

+Algeria

+Sales of the Landtrek's Fiat-badged twin, the Fiat Titano, were launched in Algeria in December 2023.
+As of 2026, the model is available in the country as both a single and double-cab utilty vehicle (both with 4x2 driving systems), designated as the Endurance trim, or as a 4x4 double-cab, designated the Volcano trim.

 Ghana

 Semi knock-down local assembly of the Landtrek started in Ghana in the first half of 2022 at the Silver Star Auto assembly plant in Tema, Accra.

 South Africa

 The Landtrek was introduced in South Africa in November 2021 as the first right-hand drive market for the vehicle.
-It is only available in a double cab body style, it comes in Allure and 4Action grades, and powered a 1.9-litre diesel engine.
+It is only available in a double cab body style, it comes in Allure and 4Action grades, and powered by a 1.9-litre diesel engine.

 Asia

 Malaysia

 After being previewed in early January 2023, the Landtrek was launched by Peugeot's distributor Bermaz Auto in Malaysia in March 2023 as an imported model from China.
 It was offered in a sole Allure grade, powered by the 1.9-litre turbocharged diesel engine.
 The SE (Special Edition) grade was added in May 2024.

 Laos

-The Landtrek was launched in Laos in May 2023, the Landtrek its only available double cab body styles with a 1.9-litre turbo-diesel (4x2 and 4x4) 150 hp and 6-speed manual transmission gearbox.
+The Landtrek was launched in Laos in May 2023.
+It is only available as a double-cab body style with a 1.9-litre turbo-diesel (4x2 and 4x4), 150 PS, and a 6-speed manual transmission gearbox.